yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 1. `@` followed by read ID and optional information about sequencing run
 2. sequenced bases
 3. `+` (optionally followed by the read ID and some additional info)
-4. quality scores for each base of the sequence encoded as [ASCII symbols](https://en.wikipedia.org/wiki/ASCII)
+4. Quality scores for each base of the sequence encoded as [ASCII symbols](https://en.wikipedia.org/wiki/ASCII)

 ## Paired end data

 It is common to prepare pair-end and mate-pair sequencing libraries.
 This is highly beneficial for a number of applications discussed in subsequent topics.
-For now let's just briefly discuss what these are and how they manifest themselves in FASTQ form.
+For now, let's just briefly discuss what these are and how they manifest themselves in FASTQ form.

 |   |
 |----|